tdodd3/mdnetworktools/README.md

 the high-level API executable found in the /bin directory.
 Upon successful installation:

 cd bin/

 chmod +x mdnetwork

 Then edit the $PATH variable in your .bashrc file.
 As an example:

 export PATH=$PATH:/home/tdodd/mdnetworktools/bin/

-Now, you can call mdnetwork executable along with a configuration file from the command line.
+Now, you can call the mdnetwork executable along with a configuration file from the command line.

 mdnetwork example.cfg